dreamineering/business-administration/docs/journey/preparation/data-migration/README.md

 If your current Practice Management System is not in the list, creating new data transfer logic requires significant analysis and testing time, to justify the cost of development we first need to judge how much of the market a competitor's solution has which we will take into account when evaluating migration charges.

-When dealing with data from a system we have not seen before **we are reliant on your team to guide us** as we are often working blind and don't know your data as you do.
+When dealing with data from a system we have not seen before **we are reliant on your team to guide us** as we are working blind and don't know your data as you do.
 If your team dutifully runs the migration approval checklist will provide then the logic should be confirmed ready for running the **Go Live** migration within two iterations.

 ![all-migration-options](https://drive.google.com/uc?id=1bt2ihOU2wTvLQ47ZBvNOV4UVBgWOWpl7)